Managing your account

-Contact your supplier or distributor to register your medical equipment.
+Contact your retailer or distributor to register your medical equipment.

 Estimated bills and meter reading

 A meter reader visits properties once every three months, and the meter data is then sent through to the provider.
 If the meter reader is not able to access the meter (e.g. due to a locked gate or a dog in the yard), the provider will receive an ‘estimated’ read, based on the customer’s past usage or the usage of comparable households.

 If a bill is based on an estimated read, this should be clearly shown on the invoice.
 If the estimated bill results in the customer being over or under-charged, this will be adjusted in the bill following the next actual meter reading.
 Below are common questions we receive about estimated bills and meter reading: